OpTic Gaming: Black Ops 2 (2012–13 season)

 On November 12, 2012, Treyarch released Call of Duty: Black Ops II, the second title in the Black Ops series for Call of Duty..
 The game was a success competitively and attracted a bigger audience through the season.
-With Frag Cup 4, an annual online tournament at the start of a new Call of Duty title, coming up a member of the OpTic Gaming competitive team was unable to play due to gambling restrictions in his province, and after impressing early on in the game, OpTic Gaming picked up NaDeSHoT, who rejoined the OpTic Gaming competitive team on a permanent basis.
+With Frag Cup 4, an annual online tournament at the start of a new Call of Duty title, coming up, a member of the OpTic Gaming competitive team was unable to play due to gambling restrictions in his province, and after impressing early on in the game, OpTic Gaming picked up NaDeSHoT, who rejoined the OpTic Gaming competitive team permanently.
 They finished in the 7th/8th position in Frag Cup 4 before going to the first LAN event which was UMG Chicago.
 OpTic Gaming started the tournament strong, making their way to the finals without losing.
 The team then lost the first series in the final.
-However, because they were the winners of the 'winners final' the match went into a final and decisive series, in which they were able to win 3–2 and become the first Call of Duty: Black Ops II champions.
+However, because they were the winners of the 'winners final', the match went into a final and decisive series, in which they were able to win 3–2 and become the first Call of Duty: Black Ops II champions.

 The next tournament was MLG Dallas.
 Here, the top 8 teams qualified to compete at that year's Call of Duty Championships, which was an annual $1,000,000 event.
-OpTic Gaming went onto finish in the 5th/6th position.
+OpTic Gaming went on to finish in the 5th/6th position.

-At the Call of Duty Championships, OpTic Gaming finished in third place losing to the eventual winners of the tournament.
+At the Call of Duty Championships, OpTic Gaming finished in third place, losing to the eventual winners of the tournament.
 They then played in Gfinity 1 (G1) in London, United Kingdom and MLG Anaheim in Anaheim, California where they were placed in third respectively at both events.
 The next event OpTic attended was Gfinity (G2) in London.
 However, their new roster finished 9th–12th.
 Their performance at the MLG Fullsail Invitational, where the four highest ranked Black Ops II teams competed, (and which was to be OpTic Gaming and MLG's final event of the Call of Duty: Black Ops 2 competitive season) was much improved, finishing in second place.